 - Allow Japanese investors to add currency diversification to their bond portfolio.

-Usually, Japanese institutional investors buy these bonds, though other investors can buy it as well.
-Since these bonds are outside the Japanese jurisdiction, they do not apply towards the regulatory limits on foreign investment.
+Usually, Japanese institutional investors buy these bonds, though other investors can buy them as well.
+Since these bonds are outside the Japanese jurisdiction, they do not apply to the regulatory limits on foreign investment.
 Generally, Japanese insurance companies buy these bonds.

 Regulatory Arbitrage Practice

 Sushi bond is one of the ways of regulatory arbitrage practice.
-The objective of such a practice is to overcome unfavorable regulation.
-Or, we can say, it is the practice to make use of the loopholes for the benefit of the investors.
-Thus, sushi bond is also a way that helps investors to make use of a loophole as an investment in these does not apply towards regulatory limits on foreign investment.
+The objective of such a practice is to overcome unfavorable regulations.
+Or, we can say it is the practice to make use of the loopholes for the benefit of the investors.
+Thus, sushi bond is also a way that helps investors to make use of a loophole as an investment in these does not apply to regulatory limits on foreign investment.